 There is a drop-off point with a dropped curb at the main entrance.
 From the car park to the entrance, there is level access.
 The route is a minimum of 1500mm wide.

-A full accessibility statement is available here
+Our accessibility statement is available here

 Our gardens have concrete pathways however tree roots have made them bumpy in places and moss can make them slippery.
 Please take care whilst walking in the gardens.
 We have a full accessibility statement available